 Method 3: Clean Your Cache and Browsing data

 Cache and cookies help you create a better online experience and open the websites faster when you visit the next time.
 Google chrome save the information from websites in its cache and cookies.
-This cache file can cause an error like “ERR_CACHE_MISS” due to a large amount of browser data being stored.
+This cache file can cause an error like “ERR_CACHE_MISS” due to storing a large amount of browser data.
 So clear your chrome cache and browsing data to fix this issue.

 - Open your Chrome browser and enter the chrome://history URL.